What is a Punch List and Why Your Project Needs One

 - Are any glass panes cracked

-- Are your doors undercut to clear the carpet and for circulation
+- Are doors undercut appropriately to clear carpet and allow air circulation

-- If you have closers at the top of your doors, do they work properly
+- If you have door closers installed, do they operate and adjust properly

-- Any glass sliding, pocket or bi-fold doors should slide smoothing on their tracks
+- Glass sliding, pocket, and bi-fold doors should slide smoothly on their tracks

-- Are there any open cutouts at the back of your base cabinets
+- Are there any open cutouts at the back of base cabinets

-- Are there any exposed nail or screw ends inside your cabinets
+- Are there any exposed nail or screw ends inside cabinets

-- Do your cabinet doors easily open and close
+- Do cabinet doors open and close easily

-- Do your cabinet hinges contain all their screws
+- Do cabinet hinges contain all their screws

 - Are there any gaps at mitered corners of upper cabinet moldings

-- Do your cabinet drawers glide easily without catching
+- Do cabinet drawers glide easily without catching

-- Is laundry, linen and cabinet shelving installed correctly
+- Is laundry, linen, and cabinet shelving installed correctly and level

-- Is your sink sealed to your countertop
+- Is the sink sealed to the countertop

-- Are your joints in a granite, marble or stone countertop uniform and sealed
+- Are joints in granite, marble, or stone countertops uniform and sealed

 - Are there any gaps at countertop corners

-- Is your backsplash caulked to your wall
+- Is the backsplash caulked to the wall

-- Are there any frayed ends on your carpet
+- Are there any frayed ends on carpet

-- Does your flooring transition correctly between systems i.e., from tile to carpet
+- Does flooring transition correctly between systems — tile to carpet, hardwood to tile, etc.

-- Is your tile or stone flooring evenly grouted so the grout joints are the same size
+- Is tile or stone flooring evenly grouted with consistent joint sizing

-- Is your tile or stone flooring installed level so there is no more than 1/16″ rise
+- Is tile or stone flooring installed level — no more than 1/16″ rise between tiles

 - Are there any cracked or chipped tiles

-- Is your perimeter wood, carpet, stone or vinyl wall base attached
+- Is perimeter wall base — wood, carpet, stone, or vinyl — fully attached

 - Are there any gaps between the base and the wall